MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/solution-cannot-be-deleted-due-to-dependencies.md

 ---
 title: Solution cannot be deleted due to dependencies from other components
-description: Describes an issue where the message Solution cannot be deleted due to dependencies from other components in the system is displayed. ms.reviewer: matp ms.topic: troubleshooting ms.date: 06/18/2021
+description: Works around the Solution cannot be deleted due to dependencies from other components in the system message that occurs when you uninstall a solution. ms.reviewer: matp ms.date: 07/26/2023
 author: nhelgren
 ms.author: nhelgren
 ---
-# Solution cannot be deleted due to dependencies from other components
+# "Solution cannot be deleted due to dependencies from other components" message when you uninstall a solution

 _Applies to:_ &nbsp; Power Platform, Solutions

 ## Symptoms

+When you try to uninstall a solution, you receive the following message:

-Solution cannot be deleted due to dependencies from other components in the system message displayed when uninstalling a solution.
+> Solution cannot be deleted due to dependencies from other components in the system.

 ## Cause